1661 N. Swan Rd., Suite 240 · Tucson, AZ 85712 · 520.230.2530 · By appointment

 Scoring, Integration, and Report Writing

 After all sessions are complete, I score the measures, integrate the results with interview data and clinical observation, and write the report.
-This takes time — typically one to two weeks.
+This takes time, typically two to three weeks.
 The report is not a summary of test scores.
 It's a formulation: an integrated account that explains what was found, how the pieces fit together, and what it means for you specifically.
-It's written to be understood by you, not only by other clinicians — and to be useful to the providers, schools, or systems you share it with.
+It's written to be understood by you rather than only by other clinicians, and to be useful to the providers, schools, or systems you share it with.
 Findings are framed to explain rather than label — with attention to how someone's history and context shape their presentation.

 5